 They want a loser like me."

-- "Oh, Mr. Darcy" by the Doubleclicks is about someone trying to overcome this tendency, inspired by early exposure to the 1995 version of Pride and Prejudice.
+- "Oh, Mr. Darcy" is about someone trying to overcome this tendency, inspired by early exposure to the 1995 version of Pride and Prejudice.

-- Their song "Lasers and Feelings" advances the "bad boy" concept to the level of super-villain.
+- "Lasers and Feelings" advances the "bad boy" concept to the level of super-villain.